caolan/async/README.md

   alter the concurrency on-the-fly.
 * push(task, [callback]) - add a new task to the queue, the callback is called once the worker has finished processing the task.
+* saturated - a callback that is called when the queue length hits the concurrency and further tasks will be queued
+* empty - a callback that is called when the last item from the queue is given to a worker
+* drain - a callback that is called when the last item from the queue has returned from the worker

 __Example__